Artwork for podcast Talk With History: Discover Your History Road Trip

 Shownotes

 This episode of 'Talk With History' is dedicated to discussing historical landmarks and must-visit locations in Memphis, Tennessee.
-The hosts share their personal experiences while visiting iconic locations such as Graceland (Elvis Presley's home), the Lorraine Motel (now the National Civil Rights Museum), Beale Street, Peabody Hotel, and the Memphis Pyramid.
-The episode also covers Memphis's contribution to music and its storied past with racial segregation and civil rights movement.
-The couple also shares tips for the best barbecue spots in the area.
+We share our personal experiences while visiting iconic locations such as the Lorraine Motel (now the National Civil Rights Museum), Beale Street, Peabody Hotel, and the Memphis Pyramid.
+The episode also covers Memphis's contribution to music and its storied past with racial segregation and the civil rights movement.

 00:00 Introduction